dedocibula/facebook-checker/README.md

 ## Facebook Checker

-Facebook Checker is a Google Chrome extension written in TypeScript for the purposes of monitoring Facebook notifications and inbox messages.
+Facebook Checker is a Google Chrome extension written in TypeScript for the purposes of monitoring Facebook notifications, friend requests and inbox messages.
-The application leverages JavaScript libraries JQuery and JQuery-UI, Chrome API and templating framework Handlebars.
+The application leverages JavaScript libraries JQuery and JQuery-UI, Chrome API, Bootstrap and templating framework Handlebars.

 Provided features:
 * Facebook Notifications monitoring